junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean wipes his eyes with the back of his hands.
 The wetness mixes with the dirt and dried blood stains that still cover his hands, making a mess.
 He presses the accelerator pad harder, urging the vehicle forwards, as if he's rushing to a destination, as if he knows where to go, or where to find Cas.

 "You are not dead, Cas."
 Dean growls at the empty road ahead of him.
 "You're not gone, I know that.
 Just blown away by the portal or something.
 I'll get you back, Cas, I promise.
-I can find you in the Purgatory, I'll find you again."
+I can find you in the Purgatory, I'll find you again."  # FIXME: make it shorter

 The car rolls ahead in a louder engine moan, speeding on the road that is slowly lightened up by the newborn sun.